twg/dotnetcore-cookbook/README.md

 ## Resource/Provider

 ###dotnet
-Used for restoring package dependancies, compilation, and running your application.
+Used for restoring package dependencies, compilation, and running your application.
 ```ruby
 dotnet 'test' do
   action :run